University of Alabama: Course Reform

-- A series of three 1-hr courses on Science in Motion high school physics labs has been developed.
+- A series of three one-hour courses on Science in Motion high school physics labs has been developed.
 The first two have now been successfully taught.

 - The introductory Studio Physics classes have been improved by the introduction of Learning Assistants in the classes.

-- The HS physics lab courses must be taught by someone with Science in Motion training and certification.
-Finding a TIR with these qualifications each year will be a challenge.
+- The high school physics lab courses must be taught by someone with Science in Motion training and certification.
+Finding a TIR with these qualifications each year has been a challenge.

 - The number of students who can take introductory physics in the studio format is limited by enrollment demands and classroom sizes.